samledoux/UDI-Group9/udi-group9/APP_LOGIC_EXPLANATION.md

 - Wheelchair space availability
 - **Predicted seat availability** at future stops based on passenger alighting data

+Made up data for ease of showing for project but set up for **one** bus - E1 southbnound

 ---

 ## Architecture Overview